Awards & Recognition

 Sponsorship Request Application

-At The University of Arizona Cancer Center at Dignity Health St. Joseph’s Hospital and Medical Center (UACC at St. Joseph's) our multidisciplinary team combines expertise from two Dignity Health centers of excellence - UACC at St. Joseph's and The Center for Liver Disease and Transplantation - to to form a multidisciplinary team of specialists focused on the treatment of liver cancer.
+At The Dignity Health – Cancer Institute at St. Joseph’s Hospital and Medical Center our multidisciplinary team combines expertise from two Dignity Health centers of excellence - the Dignity Health – Cancer Institute at St. Joseph’s and The Center for Liver Disease and Transplantation - to to form a multidisciplinary team of specialists focused on the treatment of liver cancer.
 The team ensures the timely assessment of patients and an in depth discussion during our Liver Cancer tumor board where pathology, imaging and current national guidelines are reviewed to determine a customized treatment plan for each patient.
 For more information, please call 602.406.8222.

 Below is a brief summary about Nivolumab.